Overview

 Primary Responsibilities:

-The USFS/SCA Wildland Fire Academy is an intensive Fuels Reduction Training program that prepares leaders and members for the challenges of Fire & Fuel Programs across the USFS.
-Participants train, live, and work as a cohesive crew on fuel mitigation projects, assigned to one of 21 priority landscapes within the wildland fire crisis strategy.
-This provides hands-on experience with wildfire mitigation in various National Forest ecosystems.
+The US Forest Service (USFS)/Student Conservation Association (SCA) Wildland Fire Academy is an intense Fuels Reduction Training program designed to introduce leaders and members to the rigors of the Fire & Fuel Programs across the USFS.
+During the program, leaders and members will train, live, and work as a cohesive and dynamic crew on the fuels mitigation and fuels reduction projects.
+Leaders and their crew will be assigned to one of twenty-one priority landscapes in the wildland fire crisis strategy footprint to learn how different National Forests handle the challenges of wildfire mitigation in their respective ecosystems.

-Leaders must travel extensively between sites and may live without electricity, running water, or cell phone reception for extended periods.
-This is not an entry-level position.
-Previous experience with chainsaws and working or leading as FFT2 is required.
-FFT1 qualification is preferred but not mandatory.
+Leaders will be expected to travel long distances between project sites and may live without electricity, running water, and/or cell phone reception for significant lengths of time.
+This is NOT an entry-level position.
+Previous experience using chainsaws, as well as working and/or leading in the role of FFT2 is required.
+Firefighter Type 1 qualification is preferred, but not required for this position.

-The season begins with a 6-week paid training period, including leadership training, Wilderness First Responder (WFR) certification, and courses to earn a federally recognized fire qualifications card and an Intermediate Chainsaw Felling Card.
+The season begins with a rigorous 6-week paid training period that includes a robust introduction into leading in the Student Conservation Association, Wilderness First Responder (WFR), several certification courses in route to obtaining a federally recognized fire qualifications card with the USFS and your Intermediate (Level B) Chainsaw Felling Card.

 Tagged as: Trail Supervisor, Crew, and Leaders